plausible/analytics/README.md

 ### Can Plausible be self-hosted?

 At the moment we don't provide support for easily self-hosting the code.
+Please read [hosting setup](./HOSTING.md) documentation for more details on this.
+Note that this setup is still work-in-progress and should not be used for any production environment.

 Currently, the purpose of keeping the code open-source is to be transparent with the community about how we collect and process data.

 ### Technology